CaZual-T/CZT-Mod-Manager/README.md

-❗ CZT Mod Manager is a free program.
+❗CZT Mod Manager is a free program.
 DO NOT DOWNLOAD OR PURCHASE FROM ANY OTHER SITES.</br>

 ✅ Official Pages:
 - [CZT-Mod-Manager-Github](https://github.com/CaZual-T/CZT-Mod-Manager)